-- 1. BBA accounting majors.
-Complete a minimum of 36 graduate credit hours.
+- 1. Complete a minimum of 36 graduate credit hours.
 Students who received conditional admittance to the MBA program and eventually received regular admittance must complete all BBA requirements.
-Students will receive both the BBA, with a concentration in accounting, and the MBA. - 2.
-Maintain a minimum grade-point average of 3.00 on the minimum 36 credit hours required for the MBA.
-(CPA candidates who transferred to the MBA program as part of the 5-year option will be required to attain the expected undergraduate GPA for the BBA.) - 3.
+Students will receive both the BBA, with a concentration in accounting, and the MBA. - Maintain a minimum grade-point average of 3.00 on the minimum 36 credit hours required for the MBA.
+(CPA candidates who transferred to the MBA program as part of the 5-year option will be required to attain the expected undergraduate GPA for the BBA). - 3.
 Complete 12 of the last 15 credits in residence. - 4.
-Complete BUAD 681 with a minimum grade of B. - 5.
-Complete a Portfolio (see page 24). - 6.
-Make application for graduation at least six months before the proposed graduation date.
+Complete BUAD 681 with a minimum grade of B. - Complete a Portfolio (see page 27). - Make application for graduation at least six months 6. before the proposed graduation date.